corpobit/crossview/README.md

 ## Backend API

-The backend API is built with Go and runs on port 3001.
+The backend API is built with Go using the Gin framework and runs on port 3001.
 It provides the following endpoints:

 - `GET /api/health` - Health check and connection status
 - `GET /api/contexts` - List available Kubernetes contexts